oruizramos/Mega-Man-Robot-Masters-Catalogue/README.md

 2. Run `npm install`
 3. Run `npm start`

 Tribute to classic Mega Man.
-Catalog with dynamic/auto-updatable search bar to look for an specific Robot Master (From series 2-5)
+Catalogue with dynamic/auto-updatable search bar to look for an specific Robot Master (From series 2-5)

 Data is being pulled from the following API: https://megaman-robot-masters.herokuapp.com/